Easy life for piano beginners in 20th century

 Also, I strongly recommend wearing good headphones, especially when you learn a new song and try to focus.
 This helped me a lot when I learned to play.
 Below is an image of my Kawai KDP 110 piano setup with flowkey (laptop version).

 In flowkey, the pieces and songs are divided into categories to make searching easier.
 In my case, it was always Classical but there is always something for everybody.

 flowkey Review – Playing modes

 Slow Mode – it is perfect when you learn a song from scratch.
 I always use this mode when I start learning a piece.
 It is especially helpful when your sight-reading is not good yet.
 However, I would still recommend analysing the whole peace before playing (what scale it is and what chords) and then start playing in slow mode.
-When you are more experience in reading sheet music than you can use the Fast Mode from the begining.
+When you are more experience in reading sheet music then you can use the Fast Mode from the beginning.

 Fast Mode – it is played with the original speed, so you can use it only when you are comfortable with your piece.

 Loop Mode – especially important when you struggle with a part of the music.
 It lets you play repetitively the same part.

 Hand Selection – typically, when you are a beginner, you want to learn a piece hand by hand and in flowkey, you can do it.
 The hand selection icons are there to help you play first with a preferred hand.
 Once you are comfortable with playing hands separately you can play both hands.